-That my creativity came to me in the form of food is actually not all that surprising.
+That I feel more fulfilled as a food and travel writer/photographer than I have anywhere else to date is perhaps unsurprising.
 I was born-and-raised in New Orleans, Louisiana, known by my grandmother as as the grandchild who insisted on ordering the fried alligator while everyone else ordered hamburgers.
-I wrote my first recipe at age six, failed at my first flan at age eight, and fell in love with chicken liver pate at age nine.
-I was the kid who loved food so much that they hated the people who insisted on taking photos after it had arrived.
-See this Baked Alaska photo below from Antoine’s for evidence–I’m the one second from the left, with the death grip on her spoon and a look of horror amongst smiles, convinced the whole thing might disappear if we pause for a photo.
+I wrote my first recipe at age six, failed at my first flan at age eight, and fell in love with the late Chef Chris Kerageorgiou’s chicken liver pate at age nine.
+I was the kid who loved food so much that they hated, hated, the people who insisted on taking photos after it had arrived.
+(See this Baked Alaska photo below from Antoine’s for evidence–I’m the one second from the left, with the death grip on her spoon and a look of horror amongst smiles, convinced the whole thing might disappear if we pause for a photo.)

 ABOUT THE BLOG

 Live every day as if tomorrow might never come.
-These are the words that I live by, the essence of my food and travel blog, and the very belief that gave me the boost I needed to journey away from a career in academia and towards a career in culinary creativity.
+These are the words that I live by, the essence of my sailboat-based food and travel blog, and the very belief that gave me the boost I needed to journey away from a career in academia and towards a life with food and travel at the center.
 I’ve touched on some of the experiences that brought me to this way of living in this space before, but really what it all comes down to is this:

 Life is fragile.